-Harry: It's kind of expensive, but the look on his face and the fact that he can't technically fail me because the assignment was to find a way to save someone from the various poisons makes it all worth it.
+- In Harry's fourth year, he was supposed to work with antidotes and "turned in a bezoar again".Harry: It's kind of expensive, but the look on his face and the fact that he can't technically fail me because the assignment was to find a way to save someone from the various poisons makes it all worth it.

 - Fred Weasley gets entered into the Pentawizard Playoffs and George wants to enter as well.
 Solution: Have him change his name to George "Fred" Weasley and both can participate!